 Environmental conditions inside the shed

 Turkeys, when not provided with adequate lighting levels to encourage activity or a sufficiently long dark period to rest, can be negatively impacted due to reduced walking ability, reduced expression of comfort and exploratory behaviours, increased incidence of breast lesions, eye abnormalities, disturbed sleep patterns and overall higher mortality rates.

 Turkeys may engage in injurious pecking which ranges from feather pecking to cannibalism.

-Upon arrival at the slaughtering plant, turkeys are removed from their crates and shackled, upside down, by their legs on a conveyor system.
-They are then stunned in an electrical water bath and have their necks slit by a rotating blade.
+Upon arrival at the abattoir, turkeys are removed from their crates/modules and shackled, upside down, by their legs on a conveyor system.
+Birds are most commonly stunned (rendered unconscious) in an electrical waterbath and then have their neck cut to allow bleeding out.
 They are then plucked, cleaned, processed and packed for further distribution.

 The RSPCA is working to improve the welfare standards set out in the Model Code of Practice for the Welfare of Animals: Domestic Poultry, as well as the welfare standards for the transport and slaughter of turkeys.

 The RSPCA also has an Approved Farming Scheme for turkeys which stipulate specific conditions in which birds must be kept.
 To learn more about the RSPCA Approved Farming Scheme for turkeys visit the RSPCA Approved Farming Scheme website.